 Here is the complete recipe — ready for printing or to save to ZipList:Print

 Adapted from Cooking Light magazine, May 2010

 I’m a frugal shopper, this meal was inexpensive, and I shopped at one of the stores in Vegas with the lowest prices.
 I couldn’t make this meal — that didn’t even include meat or cheese — for $4 or less.
 How likely is it that anyone can do it?
 It’s no wonder why there are Americans going hungry — the help they are getting isn’t enough.
 It’s 2013, and 1 in 4 U.S. kids still don’t know where their next meal will come from.
 It’s just not acceptable to me.

 I believe that the only way for hunger to be eliminated in America is by a change in policy.
-Current government assistance, and the additions of food banks and soup kitchens, are not enough.
+Current government assistance and the additions of food banks and soup kitchens are not enough.
 I urge you to join me in making your voice heard.
-Please considering taking 30 seconds to fill out this form and send a letter to congress asking them to support anti-hunger legislation.
+Please consider taking 30 seconds to fill out this form and send a letter to Congress asking them to support anti-hunger legislation.